FlovinTue/ConcurrentSharedPtr/README.md

 # ConcurrentSharedPtr

-A shared pointer object that allows shared resources between threads
+A thread-safe shared pointer object that allows dynamic garbage collection when there is no explicit resource owner.
+Lock-free.

-Include:
+Includes needed:

 ConcurrentSharedPtr.h

 AtomicOWord.h